jwrightmedia/constitutional-functions/README.md

 Custom functions outside of functions.php.
 This ensures that if you switch themes, you won't lose widgets and other custom things.
 This is to serve as a base modification for custom theming.

-constitutional-functions-sample.php - this has all functions I've used up to now.
+sample.php - this has all functions I've used up to now.
 Do NOT remove sample from the file name and use.
 It is just the dumping ground.

 constitutional-functions.php - Modify this for use.
 Copy functions from the sample file for use here.
 Includes some bare minimums that I use on every project.